 You love using weed, of course, but tragically there is a company drug test scheduled in the next couple of days!
 Is it time to panic?
 Well, yes!

-None of the above methods have any hope of working and, now that we have exploded a few myths, you’re all out of options… right?
+None of the above methods have any hope of working and, now that we have explored a few myths, you’re all out of options… right?
 Not quite!
 There are ways and means of performing a quickfire THC detox, but none of them are close to being 100% effective.
 (Please bear this in mind before thinking the following advice is a golden ticket to a clean urine test).

 Don’t Give Urine First Thing in the Morning